luapower/inspect/inspect.md

 Features:

-  * "Array-like" tables are rendered horizontally:
+  * "Array-like" tables are rendered horizontally.
-  * "Dictionary-like" tables are rendered with one element per line:
+  * "Dictionary-like" tables are rendered with one element per line.
   * The keys are sorted alphanumerically when possible.
   * "Hybrid" tables have the array part on the first line, and the dictionary part just below.
   * Subtables are indented with two spaces per level.
-  * Functions, userdata and any other custom types from Luajit are simply as `<function x>`, `<userdata x>`, etc.
+  * Functions, userdata and cdata print as `<function x>`, `<userdata x>`, etc.
-  * If the table has a metatable, inspect will include it at the end, in a special field called `<metatable>`.
+  * Metatables are added at the end, in a special field called `<metatable>`.
-  * `inspect` can handle tables with loops inside them.
-It prints `<id>` right before the table is printed out the first time, and replaces the whole table with `<table id>` from then on, preventing infinite loops.
+  * can handle tables with loops inside them.
+Prints `<id>` right before the table is printed out the first time, and replaces the whole table with `<table id>` from then on, preventing infinite loops.

 ### Options